-Oblong: Keep your fringe layered and light for best results, with a prominent arc shape to reduce any boxiness in the face.
+Oblong: Keep your fringe straight across, layered and light for best results, or with a prominent arc shape to reduce any boxiness in the face.
 You will also look great in a longer eye skimming fringe

 Taylor Swift's hair and makeup is so perfect here she almost resembles a mannequin.
 She's nailed the subtle vintage makeup look with black cat's eye liner and cherry red lips, and her hair is the icing on the cake.
 Taylor's bob is a gorgeous golden blonde shade now and her soft waves really highlight the sheen of her hair.
 Her long bangs are swept to the side and also have a slight wave to them.
 Stunning!

 If you have a grown out fringe like Jenna Elfman, why not create a faux fringe for the night?
 All you need to do is make a deep side part in your hair and sweep the front section of your hair across the forehead.
 If your hair is very long, you may need to use a pin to hold it in place.
 Jenna has added some funky waves to create body in her hair but this 'do would look just as good sleek and straight too!

 Rita Ora shows us the classic Cleopatra bob here with a twist.
 The twist being short blunt bangs with longer chunks throughout.
 This is one fringe that is not for the shy or timid!
 But ladies with an edgy and fashion-forward sense of style can pull this off without a hitch.
 To get this fringe you will first need to grow your bangs out to your eyes, then have your stylist cut them short and blunt except for a few strategic long pieces.